 What Is a BSN?

-If you’re thinking about a career in nursing, you may be wondering, What is a BSN? and Why should I get a BSN in nursing?
-A Bachelor of Science in Nursing (BSN) degree is an academic qualification that you can use to launch a career in the healthcare field.
-This undergraduate degree offers a thorough study of essential nursing knowledge and skills, ranging from human anatomy to leadership in nursing.
+If you’re thinking about a career in nursing, you may be wondering, What is a BSN? and What does a BSN do?
+A Bachelor of Science in Nursing (BSN) degree is an academic qualification that you may use to potentially launch a career in nursing.
+This undergraduate degree teaches you essential nursing knowledge and skills, ranging from complex care management to leadership in nursing.

 In This Article: